 This section describes a process for configuring and starting GTID-based replication in MySQL 5.6.
-This is a “cold start” procedure that assumes either that you are starting the replication master for the first time, or that it is possible to stop it; for information about provisioning replication slaves using GTIDs from a running master, see Section 2.3.3, “Using GTIDs for Failover and Scaleout”.
+This is a “cold start” procedure that assumes either that you are starting the replication source server for the first time, or that it is possible to stop it; for information about provisioning replicas using GTIDs from a running source, see Section 2.3.3, “Using GTIDs for Failover and Scaleout”.

 If replication is already running, synchronize both servers by making them read-only.

 Stop both servers.

 Restart both servers with GTIDs, binary logging, and replica update logging enabled, and with statements that are unsafe for GTID-based replication disabled.
 In addition, the servers should be started in read-only mode, and the replication SQL and I/O threads should be prevented from starting on the replica.

 The mysqld options necessary to start the servers as described are discussed in the example that follows later in this section.

 Instruct the replica to use the source as the replication data source and to use auto-positioning.
 The SQL statements needed to accomplish this step are described in the example that follows later in this section.